kyverno/website/README.md

 2. [Update Netlify](https://app.netlify.com/sites/kyverno/settings/deploys#branches) to point `production` to the new release branch.

-3. Also in Netlify, go into the Domains settings of the site and add an ALIAS record for the branch representing the previous version.
+3. Also in Netlify, go into the Domain management settings of the site and add a new subdomain for the branch representing the previous version.
 For example, if the release to be cut is 1.8.0, there will not be a `release-1-7-0.kyverno.io` record which exists.
-One must be created which points `release-1-7-0.kyverno.io` to `kyverno.netlify.app`.
+One must be created for `release-1-7-0.kyverno.io`.

 In the `main` branch: